mathworks/advanced-ci-configuration-examples/README.md

 ## Licensing
 Product licensing for your workflow depends on your project visibility as well as the type of products to install:

-- Public project — If your workflow does not include transformation products, such as MATLAB Coder and MATLAB Compiler, then MathWorks<sup>&reg;</sup> automatically licenses any products that you install.
+- Public project — If your workflow does not include transformation products, such as MATLAB Coder&trade; and MATLAB Compiler, then MathWorks<sup>&reg;</sup> automatically licenses any products that you install.
 If your workflow includes transformation products, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
 - Private project — MathWorks does not automatically license any products for you.
 You can request a batch licensing token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

 <br>